Vaultpls/Twitch-IRC-Bot/README.md

 How to use:
 git clone https://github.com/Vaultpls/Twitch-IRC-Bot
-or Download ZIP -> On the right sidebad
+or Download ZIP -> On the right sidebar

 Create twitch_pass and insert the oauth from http://twitchapps.com/tmi/